Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 Program time limits
 ***************************

-In addition to the ``max_execution_time`` parameter, different types of programs have their own time limits:
+Different types of programs have their own time limits:

 * **Primitives:** The maximum execution time for the Sampler primitive is 10000 seconds (2.78 hours).
 The maximum execution time for the Estimator primitive is 18000 seconds (5 hours).
 * **Prototype programs:** The maximum execution time is listed on the `Prototype programs page <https://quantum-computing.ibm.com/services/programs/prototypes>`__.